Is Life Insurance Tax Deductible?

 Are life insurance premiums tax deductible?

-• Life insurance – also referred to as life cover, death cover or term life insurance.
-Pays a lump sum to your nominated beneficiaries, in the event you pass away.
-If you are diagnosed with a terminal illness with a predefined life expectancy, a lump sum will be paid out.
+• Term life insurance – also referred to as life cover, death cover, or life insurance.
+It pays a lump sum to your nominated beneficiaries or estate in the event you pass away.
+If you are diagnosed with a terminal illness with a predefined life expectancy, a lump sum might also be paid out.

-• Trauma cover – also referred to as critical illness cover or recovery insurance.
-Trauma cover provides cover for specified illnesses like cancer, strokes and heart attacks meeting severity criteria.
-If you’re unfortunate enough to experience one of these conditions, trauma cover may pay a lump sum to help with your medical expenses, ongoing recovery and rehabilitation costs.
+• Trauma insurance – also referred to as critical illness cover or recovery insurance.
+Trauma cover provides protection for specified illnesses like cancer, strokes, and heart attacks meeting severity criteria (as defined by the insurance policy).
+If you’re unfortunate enough to experience one of these conditions, trauma cover may pay a lump sum to help with your medical expenses, ongoing recovery, and rehabilitation costs.

-You can take out most life insurance policies through your superannuation or from an external insurance provider.
+You can take out most life insurance policies, like TPD, term life, and income protection insurance, through your superannuation or from an external insurance provider but trauma insurance can only be purchased outside of super.
 The tax implications with life insurance premiums differ depending on which option you choose.
 Here’s how.

 Are life insurance payouts taxable?

-• As a general rule, payouts from life insurance, TPD insurance and trauma cover held outside of your super typically aren’t taxable.
-This means that you or your beneficiaries won’t have to declare them or pay tax on the payout.
+• Payouts from term life insurance, TPD insurance, and trauma cover held outside of your super typically aren’t taxable.
+This means that you or your beneficiaries won’t have to declare them or pay tax on the payout usually.
+However, it’s always best to check with your tax agent for further information on this.

-Ready to find a suitable life insurance policy?
+Ready to find a great life insurance policy?

-We’ve partnered with the life insurance specialists at Lifebroker to help take the confusion out of life insurance.
-Accredited to provide you with general advice which you do not pay for, Lifebroker can help you understand the benefits, eligibility requirements and drawbacks of all thing’s life insurance.
-Compare your life insurance options with Lifebroker today.
-Any advice given does not consider your individual objectives, financial situation and needs.
+We’ve partnered with the life insurance comparison specialists at Lifebroker to help take the confusion out of life insurance.
+Lifebroker provides general advice at no cost to you, and can help you understand the benefits, eligibility requirements, and drawbacks of all things life insurance.
+Compare your options with Lifebroker today.
+Any advice given is general in nature and does not consider your individual objectives, financial situation and needs.

 Easily compare life insurance quotes